quynquyn/lessons/_lessons/class2/lesson16_prep.md

 ## Conversation

-> Person 1: **What is your job?** Make sure to have 2 spaces (or more) after every line to make it break -->
-> Person 2: **I am a sales assistant**   Make sure to have 2 spaces (or more) after this -->
-> P1: **Is it your dream job?**
-> P2: **Not really**

-Jessica: Listen, about that, I want to clear up a few things with u right away.
-You know what I mean, right?
+> Person 1: **Listen, about that, I want to clear up a few things with u right away.
+You know what I mean, right?**
-Andy: Of course
+> Person 2: **Of course**
-Jessica:After finding out about this thing, I realized that I need to talk with u straight away.
+> P1: **After finding out about this thing, I realized that I need to talk with u straight away.
 But I didn’t have the courage.
 We’ve known each other for a long time.
-I’ve always thought a lot of u. oh god, I don’t know how to tell u this
+I’ve always thought a lot of u. oh god, I don’t know how to tell u this**
-Andy: Come on, don’t be shy
-Jessica: It’s not easy to say certain things.
-You know what’s it like.
-Put yourself in my shoes and …
-Andy:  U don’t need to tell me this, for years I’ve been trying to … but as we’ve come this far.. we don’t need words any more. u are my true friend, only a true friend, nothing more
+> P2: **Come on, don’t be shy.
+Actually, you don’t need to tell me this, we don’t need words any more. u are my true friend, only a true friend, nothing more**
-Jessica: Really?
+> P1: **Really?
 What an idiot I am .
 I thought u felt interest for me.
 I thought there was more between us than just simple friendship.
-Is it because football is the only passion in your life?
+Is it because tennis is the only passion in your life?**
-Andy: Sorry.
+> P2: **Sorry.
 I didn’t mean to upset you.
-The truth is that there is someone else in my heart
+The truth is that there is someone else in my heart**
-Jessica: Ok, it’s better the true reason for your refusal was because of another woman, and not football.
+> P1: **Ok, it’s better the true reason for your refusal was because of another woman, and not football.**
-Andy: I think of you more than sports
+> P2: **I think of you more than sports**
-Jessica:Don’t worry.
+> P1: **Don’t worry.
 Let’s pretend nothing happened.
 Let bygones be bygones.
-Ok?
-Friends.. like before
+Ok?**
-Andy: Of course, and no hard feelings
+> P2: **Of course, and no hard feelings**
-Jessica: Ok, fine.
-See u in a bit
+> P1: **Sure.
+See u in a bit**

 {% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}